mchilli/macropad/README.md

-#### MacroPad by MCHilli
+# MacroPad by MCHilli

-This is an Adafruit MacroPad Script for Macros which can be configured over a [WebUI](https://mchilli.github.io/macropad/)
+This is an Adafruit MacroPad Script for Macros which can be configured over a <a href="https://mchilli.github.io/macropad/" target="_blank">WebUI</a>

 ##### Browser limitation: